Job sharing explained

 Job share agreement

-If it is concluded by the line manager at the final review meeting following the end of the trial period that the job share arrangements are not working effectively, the original post holder will revert to their original terms and conditions or be placed on the University’s Redeployment Register to seek possible redeployment to another part time post.
-If neither of these alternatives is possible, the University will have to consider the termination of their contract in line with dismissals for some other substantive reason as set out in the University’s Capability Procedure.
+Following the end of the trial period there will be a final review meeting.
+If the line manager concludes that the job share arrangements are not working effectively, the original post holder will revert to their original terms and conditions or be placed on the Redeployment Register to seek possible redeployment to another part time post.
+If neither of these alternatives is possible, the University will have to consider the termination of their contract in line with dismissals for some other substantive reason as set out in the capability policy and procedure.

 Holiday and sickness cover